akshay-sihag/brevo-bulk-sms-sending-python-script/README.md

 ## Security Notes

+- **✅ Use Streamlit Secrets**: Store your API key in `.streamlit/secrets.toml` (automatically gitignored)
-- Never commit your API key to version control
+- **Never commit your API key** to version control
-- API key is entered as a password field (hidden)
-- Consider using environment variables for production
+- The `secrets.toml` file is protected by `.gitignore`
+- For Streamlit Cloud: Use the built-in Secrets management in app settings
+- Manual entry option available as fallback (password field - hidden input)

 ## Dependencies